 Some media notes

 Although Deren did not complete the Haitian movie, she did shoot about 5,000 meters of film there.
 Some scenes she might have been unwelcome to film had she not been an initiate herself.
 Deren’s widowed husband and his later wife edited the footage into about an hour of narrated scenes, also called Divine Horsemen.
-It can be viewed online here (link updated March 2013):
+It comes and goes online (no link available as of September 2014).

 Atop this article is Deren’s artwork for a Hallowe’en party invitation in the style of a vever, an often mandala-like drawing dedicated to a loa.
 In this case, the loa is Ghede, guardian of graveyards, and so of the collective memories of humankind, whose holy night Hallowe’en is.